yuribodo/my-startups/README.md

 - **React**: A JavaScript library for building user interfaces.
 It allows us to create reusable UI components.
 - **TypeScript**: A superset of JavaScript, offering static type-checking and the latest ECMAScript features.
 - **TailwindCSS**: A utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and more to style your websites without leaving your HTML.
-- **React-Router-Dom**: A routing library for React, enabling navigation among views.
-- **Jest**: A delightful JavaScript Testing Framework with a focus on simplicity.
 - **Next.js**: A React framework that enables server-side rendering and static site generation, offering fast performance and SEO benefits.
 It also includes features like file-based routing, API routes, and built-in CSS and JavaScript bundling.
 - **shadcn**: A UI component library for React that provides accessible and customizable components styled with TailwindCSS, allowing for quick and consistent UI development.